Public Service Act 2020

 "Picking the best person for a public service job"

 When someone is choosing a person for a job in the public service, they must pick the person who is best for the job.
-You can see how this rule has changed over time by comparing it to the old law.
+You can see how this rule has changed over time by looking at the Public Service Act 1988.
 The person in charge, like a chief executive or board, must make their decision based on who is most suited to the position.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.